Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-Nearly 50% of the world’s population live in urban areas.
-Most of our food is sourced from outside urban areas and long transport chains are needed to bring that food to city centers.
+Nearly 50% of the world’s population lives in urban areas.
+Most of our food is sourced from outside metropolitan areas, and long transport chains are needed to bring it to city centers.
 More than 1/3 of this food produced in traditional agriculture ends up going to waste.
-With current trends in population growth, soil degradation, and climate change effects, traditional agriculture won’t be able to keep up with demand.
-In contrast, vertical farming has 60% smaller CO2 footprint than traditional farming production, with minimal waste of goods.
+With current trends in population growth, soil degradation, and the effects of climate change, traditional agriculture will struggle to meet demand.
+In contrast, vertical farming has a 60% smaller CO2 footprint than traditional farming production, with minimal waste of goods.
 In addition, various forms of hydroponics have already proven to use at least 90% less water.
 By introducing food production into the city, transportation costs and related C02 emissions are reduced.
 This by no means suggests that current vertical farming methods can completely substitute traditional agriculture.
 For example, high energy consumption remains an obstacle, but it provides a much-needed additional source of food production.

 What is the Waste Challenge?

-Expanding on efficient hydroponic methods that can be employed in an urban environment, how can we bring an additional food production source closer to the consumer while keeping energy consumption, C02 footprint and food waste to a minimum?
+Building on efficient hydroponic methods that can be employed in urban environments, how can we introduce an additional food production source closer to the consumer while minimizing energy consumption, CO2 footprint, and food waste?

 Desired Outcome

-By shortening the distance between farm to table, people will have an increased awareness of our food supply systems.
-Further implementation of vertical farming in our cities diversifies our food supply system and reduces fossil fuel usage from logistics and transport.
-Overall reduction in food waste due to local availability.
+By shortening the distance between farm and table, people will have an increased awareness of our food supply systems.
+Further implementation of vertical farming in our cities diversifies our food supply system.
+It reduces the fossil fuel usage associated with logistics and transportation, resulting in a decrease in overall food waste due to increased local availability.

 Desired Impact